albertcheu/albertcheu.github.io/_posts/2021-04-08-17-18-Thesis-Defended!.md

 visible: 1
 ---

+A while back, I thought to myself

-{% include image.html name="hillhouse-phd.png" width="100%" alt="I got my fucking PhD.
-Screenshot from Haunting of Hill House."%}
+{% include image.html name="hillhouse-phd.png" width="100%" %}

 And I did!
 I defended my PhD thesis on the 7th of April.
 Yay me!